-- Timber decks should be clean, dry, without large projections, steps or gaps, and should be graded to allow correct falls to all rainwater outlets. - The vapour control layer should be temporarily stapled or nailed to the deck. - Where one run of the specified vapour control layer laps another, there should be minimum 150mm side and end overlaps, which should be adequately sealed. - Turn up the vapour control layer at the edge of the roof to a height appropriate to the specified waterproofing membrane. - Boards of Paratherm F PIR Insulation should be secured to the deck using mechanical fixings e.g. telescopic tube fasteners (see 'Mechanical Fixings'). - Insulation boards should always be laid break-bonded, either with their long edges at right angles to the edge of, or diagonally across the roof, and with joints lightly butted.
-There should be no gaps at abutments.

-- Joints between insulation boards should not coincide with those between the plywood sheets. - Roof-light or ventilator kerbs etc. should always be insulated with the same thickness of Paratherm F PIR Insulation as the general roof area. - A 25mm thick Paratherm F PIR Insulation upstand should be used around the perimeter of the roof on the internal façade of parapets. - A minimum distance of 300mm should be maintained between the top of the insulation upstand and the bottom of the horizontal roof insulation. - For roofs without parapets, a timber edging batten of the same height of the insulation is to be used to fix the fascia board to the gutter system.
-Please contact Moy for more details. - The waterproofing membrane is mechanically fixed in accordance with Moy's instructions, over the whole insulated area including any insulation upstands, as soon as possible after laying the insulation boards.
+- Plywood decks should be clean, dry, without large projections, steps or gaps, and should be graded to allow correct falls to all rainwater outlets. - If the insulation boards are to be bonded down, in order to ensure an adequate bond between the plywood deck and the vapour control layer, the plywood surface should be suitably primed, in accordance with Moy's instructions, prior to the application of the hot bitumen, or suitable alternative proprietary adhesive system, used to bond the vapour control layer to the deck. - Alternatively, the vapour control layer can be nailed to the deck, in which case the nail heads will become sealed with the subsequent bonding of the insulation boards to the vapour control layer. - If the insulation boards are to be mechanically fixed, the vapour control layer should be loose- - Where one run of the specified vapour control layer laps another, there should be minimum 150mm side and end overlaps, which should be adequately sealed. - Turn up the vapour control layer at the edge of the roof to a height appropriate to the specified waterproofing membrane. - Boards of Paratherm G PIR Insulation should be bonded down by laying into hot bitumen (max. temperature 240°C) mopped or poured over the vapour control layer, or with the use of a suitable alternative proprietary adhesive system. - Alternatively, the insulation boards should be secured to the deck using mechanical fixings e.g. telescopic tube fasteners (see 'Mechanical Fixings'). - Insulation boards should always be laid break-bonded, either with their long edges at right angles to the edge of, or diagonally across the roof, and with joints lightly butted.
+There should be no gaps at abutments. - Joints between insulation boards should not coincide with those between the plywood sheets. - Roof-light or ventilator kerbs etc. should always be insulated with the same thickness of Paratherm G PIR Insulation as the general roof area. - A 25mm thick Paratherm G PIR Insulation upstand should be used around the perimeter of the roof on the internal façade of parapets. - For roofs without parapets, a timber edging batten of the same height of the insulation is to be used to fix the fascia board to the gutter system.
+Please contact the Moy for more details. - The waterproofing membrane is installed in accordance with Moy's instructions, over the whole insulated area including any insulation upstands, as soon as possible after laying the insulation boards.